freeletics/khonshu/docs/codegen/get-started.md

 ```
 *`scope`, `parentScope` and `destinationScope` are described in the next sections*

-The generated `KhonshuExampleUi` function will use the generated component, the
+The generated `KhonshuExampleUi` function will use the generated graph, the
 annotated composable as well as the `stateMachine` parameter from the
 annotation.
 It will automatically hook up the
 state machine with the composable so that the state from the state machine
 is passed to the composable and actions from the latter are sent back to the
 state machine.
-The generated composable will use the generated component
+The generated composable will use the generated graph
 to obtain the state machine.

-## Generated component
+## Generated graph

 All annotations have a `scope` and a `parentScope` parameter.
 These will be used in Metros's
 `@ContributesGraphExtension` and `@ContributesGraphExtension.Factory` annotations on the
 generated code.

-Since the generated subcomponent is using `@ContributesGraphExtension`, it is possible
+Since the generated subgraph is using `@ContributesGraphExtension`, it is possible
 to use `@ContributesTo`, `@ContributesBinding` and so on with that same scope
 to contribute objects into it.